space-wizards/website-content/content/about/faq.md

 ### Q: Where can I sign up for the Steam Playtest?
 In our [official Steam page](https://store.steampowered.com/app/1255460/Space_Station_14/).
-Access is given automatically upon signing up, may take up to 24 hours for access to be given.
+You should be given access automatically after signing up, but it may sometimes take up to 24 hours for Steam's processing.

 ### Q: Are there any differences between the Steam and Standalone versions of the game?
 No. Steam does get automatic updates to the launcher, but otherwise they are functionally identical.